 Red Tea – This is an African tea made from rooibos (Aspalanthus linearis), a member of the broom family native to the western parts of South Africa.
 This tea is caffeine-free, reddish-brown in color, and somewhat sweet with a flavor reminiscent of cinnamon.

-Herb Tea – This is a catch-all name for any beverage made from steeping leaves not from China tea (black, oolong, green, and white teas).
+Herb Tea – And finally we come to herb tea, the a catch-all name for any beverage made from steeping leaves not from China tea (black, oolong, green, and white teas).
 Strictly speaking all herb teas are tisanes, a word that fell out of our vocabulary sometime in the last 100 years.
-Herb teas predate China tea in the Western World as they were originally consumed as a medicine and not as a beverage for pleasure or thirst quenching (a task usually relegated to beer or ale).
+Herb teas predate China tea in the Western World as they were originally consumed more as a medicine and not as a beverage for pleasure or thirst quenching (a task usually relegated to beer or ale).

 Creating Your Own Herbal Tea Blend